palantirnet/drupal-rector/README-automated-testing.md

 ...
 ```

-The tests are located in `features` with a simple `/features/bootstrap/FeatureContext.php` context file which handles running Rector and comparing files.

 ### Setup

-To run the Behat tests, you will need the setup mentioned above.
-See `.github/workflows/local_package.yml` for an example of how this is done.

-Then run `composer install` to install Behat in this repository's `vendor` directory.

-To run tests, run `vendor/bin/behat`.
+@todo: Provide more information about PhpUnit / PHPStan.

 ### Adding tests

 Tests should be pretty simple.
-By default, the main test feature `rector_examples.feature` will test the entire `rector_examples` folder and report any differences.
+By default, the main test will test the entire `rector_examples` folder and report any differences.
 Tests can also be made for individual files.

-The Behat tests make a copy of the file or folder we are going to test, so you don't have to worry about overwriting files in those directories.
+The functional tests make a copy of the file or folder we are going to test, so you don't have to worry about overwriting files in those directories.